Strengthen your immune system with sattvic living, neem, ginger, triphala, and more.

-What is rasa?
 Rasa originates in the digestive tract as a substance called ahara rasa.
-Ahara rasa creates and maintains gut immunity, which governs 70% of our overall immunity.
-50% of rasayana (immunity therapy) has much to do with foods and herbs, while 50% has to do with healthy lifestyle and behavior.4
+Ahara rasa creates and maintains the part of your immune system that is in your gut (which is about 70% of our overall immunity).

 - Ahara rasayana: food

 - Vihara rasayana: lifestyle

 One of the goals of rasayana therapy is to boost sattva, or a feeling of peace and calm.
 Sattva is created by the quality of the foods you eat and the mental and emotional health created by your lifestyle and behavior.

 We now know unwholesome foods, along with mental and emotional stress, can impact the health of our microbiomes (the microbes that live in our guts are called krimi in Ayurveda).
 An unhealthy microbiome impacts the robustness of our immune systems.
 Studies show that the connection between the gut’s microbiome and mental and emotion stress is bi-directional: one can affect the other and both independently have been shown to compromise immunity.

 Studies have also found that a healthy immune system in your gut is linked to a healthy immune system in your lungs..
 The connection is due to a bi-directional relationship between the microbiome in the gut and the newly discovered microbiome in the respiratory tract.
 Previously, the lungs were thought to be sterile, but researchers have discovered that they actually support a powerful microbiome, which in turn supports our immune systems.